 There are now three train lines operating passenger train services in Cambodia:

-- Trains from Phnom Penh to Poipet operate once a day on Mondays.
+Trains from Phnom Penh to Poipet operate once a day on Fridays and Sundays.

-- Trains from Poipet to Phnom Penh operate once a day on Tuesdays.
+Trains from Poipet to Phnom Penh operate once a day on Mondays and Saturdays.

 Current & Planned Railway Track